Amane76/DockerPyDefault/README.md

 # Personal Python Development Environment

-Created by Amane for personal use.
+Created by Tabetaaaaaaa for personal use.

 A containerized Python development environment using Docker and VSCode Dev Containers.
 This development setup is specifically customized for my personal projects and learning environment.